 Penobscot Theatre Company – Penobscot Theatre Company, America’s Northeastern-most professional theatre company, started in 1973 by George Vafiadis and Lou Collier as the Acadia Repertory Theatre.
 Penobscot Theatre Company was incorporated as a 501(c) 3 on March 17, 1983.
 The School For Wives was the first play officially produced by the PTC.
-Penobscot Theatre has toured productions throughout the state of Maine, initiated a new play development program which includes a 2-week long New Play Festival, and begun the restoration of the Bangor Opera House.
-Beyond the theatre’s mainstage season, Penobscot Theatre’s educational and outreach programming is the largest in the state, serving thousands of Maine students in schools with workshops.
-The theatre also offers post-show discussions, student matinees and summer theatre workshops.
+Penobscot Theatre has toured productions throughout the state of Maine, initiated a new play development program which included a 2-week long New Play Festival, and begun the restoration of the Bangor Opera House.
+Beyond the theatre’s mainstage season, Penobscot Theatre’s educational and outreach programming is the largest in the state, serving thousands of Maine youth in schools with workshops and on the stage of the Bangor Opera House through their Dramatic Academy program.
+The theatre also offers post-show discussions, student matinees, master classes and summer theatre workshops.